-Ingrid Wiedmann1, Elizaveta Ershova1,2, Bodil A. Bluhm1, Eva-Maria Nöthig3, Rolf R. Gradinger1, Ksenia Kosobokova2 and Antje Boetius3 are the authors of the article “What Feeds the Benthos in the Arctic Basins?
-Assembling a Carbon Budget for the Deep Arctic Ocean” accepted in the journal Frontiers in Marine Science.
-The manuscript will be published soon.
+The article “What Feeds the Benthos in the Arctic Basins?
+Assembling a Carbon Budget for the Deep Arctic Ocean” is now available.
+Ingrid Wiedmann1, Elizaveta Ershova1,2, Bodil A. Bluhm1, Eva-Maria Nöthig3, Rolf R. Gradinger1, Ksenia Kosobokova2 and Antje Boetius3 are the authors of the paper that has been published in the journal Frontiers in Marine Science.

 1 Department of Arctic and Marine Biology, Faculty of Biosciences, Fisheries and Economics, UiT The Arctic University of Norway, Norway